unitymakesus/unity-dev-standards/source/projects/deployments.md

 # Deploying from GitHub to Server

 The steps on this page assume the project's GitHub repo is already connected to the website's cPanel account.
-Instructions for setting that up are on the [Staging Sites](staging-sites) page.
+Instructions for setting that up are on the [Beta Sites](beta-sites) page.

 This deployment process includes two different [GitHub Actions](https://github.com/actions) Workflows, which are present in Unity's starter-template: Deploy Themes and Deploy Plugin(s).